What is the RISE project?

 The study component of the RISE project

 L-IFT is responsible for the study component.
-It conducts a long-term the financial diaries study in both locations which helps the entire project to understand the detailed situation of different groups of refugees as well as learn how the services change participants’ lives.
+It conducts a long-term financial diaries study in both locations which helps the entire project to understand the detailed situation of different groups of refugees as well as learn how the services change participants’ lives.
 The diaries also serve the partners to start a dialogue with refugees, testing ideas, getting feedback and suggestions on what type of services and interventions to provide and how to offer them.

 As a side-effect, refugees who participate in the diaries study also benefit from this process.
 Some report that it helps them get a grip on their financial situation.
-It enables them to better manage their financial activities like income, expense, savings, and loans.
+It enables them to better manage their financial activities like income, expenses, savings, and loans.

 Meaning of Financial Diary and Its Purpose

 The respondents of the RISE project are refugees who came from various countries such as South Sudan (Kiryandongo) and Congo and Burundi (Nakivale).
 The refugee’s record of their financial activities has a great role in properly managing the money they earn in various ways.
-A refugee keeps track of his/her daily income, records his/her expenses, records his/her loans, and records his/her savings and the likes.
+A refugee keeps track of his/her daily income, records his/her expenses, records his/her loans, and records his/her savings and the like.
 In this way, they will be well aware of each and every income source and expenditure.
-In addition to that, the refugees acquire the understanding, know-how and knowledge of financial management.
+In addition to that, the refugees acquire the understanding, know-how, and knowledge of financial management.
 On top of that, they will make it a part of their daily routine.

 Background about Finbit App and Its Benefit for the RISE Project